BT vs Sky – A side-by-side review of broadband, TV & phone

 Sky performed significantly better than BT across all measurable standards in the same Ofcom reports.
-Sky rated above average in terms of customer satisfaction, and Ofcom’s recent complaints report shows that Sky has one of the lowest rates of customer complaints of any provider other than Virgin Media.
-In this respect, Sky far outshines BT.
+Sky rated above average in terms of customer satisfaction, achieving 75% for broadband, 79% for landline and 81% for TV.

 BT Broadband customers (and anyone with BT TV) will get access to cloud storage and parental controls.
 BT TV customers get free access to the BT Sport Pack, however BT broadband-only customers have to pay an extra £5 per month through the online player or on Sky TV.
 If you don't want to purchase the pack you'll still get BT Sport 1 for free.

 Sky TV can be enhanced with Sky Sports and Sky Movies (though don’t forget, you’ll have to pay), and you get Sky’s mobile online player Sky Go for free.
 Broadband customers will get parental controls through the much-touted Sky Shield software.
 You can also get online for free with Sky wi-fi hotspots, although these are fewer in number than BT's.

 Sky is the clear winner when it comes to TV channel choice and customer service, and has truly unlimited downloads on its broadband.
 However, these two heavyweight providers are equally matched when it comes to widely available download speed.